harshini1203/Medibase/README.md

 # Medibase 🏥

-Medibase is a secure digital medical document manager that lets users upload, store, and share medical records across departments using session-based access.
+Medibase is a secure digital medical document manager that lets users upload, store, and share medical records using session-based access.

 ## 🔧 Project Structure